This guide shows you how to search logs and view log entries with the Legacy Logs Viewer.

 - The log entry has a payload containing a field named

 To see the full details for one log entry, click the expander arrow (▸) at the front of the summary line.
-To see the full details in a structured view for all the log entries available with your current filter, click the View Options menu at the far right and then select Expand All:
+To see the full details in a structured view for all the log entries available with your current query, click the View Options menu at the far right and then select Expand All:

 You can select Collapse All to collapse all expanded log entry details.

-When you expand a summary line for a log entry, the Logs Viewer displays a structured (JSON) representation:
+When you expand a summary line for a log entry, the Legacy Logs Viewer displays a structured (JSON) representation:

 For a description of the fields in a log entry, see the LogEntry type.